alyssagithub/Courses/Courses/Course 1 Variables.md

 <br>If it has printed, you have successfully completed this course and are ready to move onto the next, if it didn't print correctly, errored, or didn't run you may want to read this course again.

 For any issues, questions, or concerns, feel free to join the [Roblox Studio Community Discord Server](https://discord.gg/robloxstudio) or the [HiddenDevs Discord Server](https://discord.gg/hd) and make use of their #scripting-help or #code-help discord channels.
-If this course did not provide an understandable explanation, feel free to read or watch other sources such as the [Roblox Documentation Variable Tutorial](https://create.roblox.com/docs/luau/variables) or [TheDevKing's Youtube Video on Variables](https://www.youtube.com/watch?v=0Dc2dCYoxxs).
+<br>If this course did not provide an understandable explanation, feel free to read or watch other sources such as the [Roblox Documentation Variable Tutorial](https://create.roblox.com/docs/luau/variables) or [TheDevKing's Youtube Video on Variables](https://www.youtube.com/watch?v=0Dc2dCYoxxs).